User Guide

 This autoproxy mode will autoproxy for a specific selected member, irrelevant of past proxies or fronters.

-To enable member-mode autoproxying for a given server, use the following command, where <member> is a member name (in "quotes" if multiple words) or 5-letter ID:
+To enable member-mode autoproxying for a given server, use the following command, where <member> is a member name (in "quotes" if multiple words), or 5 or 6 character ID:

 pk;autoproxy <member>